-The publisher and owner of New England dot Golf, Tom brings to the table over 24 years in the golf writing industry.
-He’s pretty much covered and written about every aspect of all-things-golf and seems to enjoy the golf media business now more than ever.
+Publisher of New England dot Golf, who brings to the table over 28 years in the golf writing industry.
+He’s pretty much covered and written about every aspect of all-things-golf and enjoys the golf media business and perks that go with it.

-A natural-born contrarian who’s not afraid to mix it up with the mainstream golf establishment and media.
-Never at a loss of well thought-out opinions!
+A natural-born contrarian who’s not afraid to mix it up with the mainstream golf establishment and media, he is rarely at a loss of well thought-out opinions!

 President and founder of IIR Sports, Inc., John has covered golf for decades, including The Masters, U.S. Open, PGA Championship, Ryder Cup, Dell Technologies Championship, Travelers Championship, Franklin Templeton Shootout, Children’s Miracle Network Golf Classic, U.S. Senior Open, Constellation Senior Players Championship, U.S. Amateur, and U.S. Senior Women’s Amateur.